(Pocket-lint) - Apple's latest version of macOS is here. Called macOS Mojave, it's version 10.14 of Apple's Mac

 The Mac App Store has undergone a complete overhaul, complete with a Discovery tab, video previews, new product pages, and a dedicated Rating and Reviews hub, where you can read reviews, write your own reviews, and see responses from developers.
 In a sense, it's more editorialised like the iOS App Store is these days with plenty of suggested downloads.

-With everyone focusing so much on data, Apple took the time to announce new privacy controls.
+With everyone focusing so much on data, Apple has new mobile-style privacy controls in this version of macOS.
 You'll be able to fine-tune permissions for more apps, like the Camera and Microphone, and in Safari, you will be able to "shut down" cookie tracking for likes and comments.

-Apple is finally bringing the Home app to MacOS.
-It's going to function a lot like the iOS app, only it's on the Mac.
+Apple is bringing the Home app to MacOS.
+It works just like the iOS app, only it's on the Mac.
 And, yes, that means once you got the Home app on your Mac all set up, you can ask Siri to turn on your house's smart lights, or lock the doors and so on.

 Voice Memos app

 Lastly, in terms of new apps, Apple is bringing Voice Memos to Mac in Mojave.
 Again, it's just like Voice Memos on iPhone and iPad, but on Mac.
 You can drag your voice memo files directly into apps like Garage Band.
 Plus, it's getting iCloud syncing so it'll work well across all your devices.

 Mojave has a new Stacks mode, which stacks your desktop icons automatically into stacks by kind, date, or tab.
 You can click on the stack to see whats in it, or double-click on an icon to open it, or drag an item to your desktop to plop it into a stack.

 New Finder features